The True Meaning of ‘Action’ (Karm/Karma) is Worship!

 “Since the conduct of yagya is the only action and all other business in which people are engaged are only forms of worldly bondage, O son of Kunti, be unattached and do your duly to God well.’’

-Contemplation of God (Yagya) is the only real action.
-That conduct is action which enables the mind to concentrate on God.
-It is a prescribed act and, according to Sri Krishn, tasks other than this are only forms of worldly bondage.
-Anything other than performance of this yagya is a form of slavery rather than action.
-It is important to remind ourselves once more of Sri Krishn’s injunction to Arjun that he shall be freed from evils of this world only by doing the one real work.
-The accomplishment of this work, of yagya, is action; and Arjun is urged to do it well in a spirit of detachment.
-It cannot be performed without disinterest in the world and its objects.
+Contemplation of God (yagya) is the only true action.
+That conduct alone is action which enables the mind to concentrate on God.
+It is the prescribed act, and according to Shri Krishn, all tasks other than this are merely forms of worldly bondage.
+Anything other than the performance of this yagya is not action but slavery.
+It is important to remind ourselves once again of Shri Krishn’s injunction to Arjun: he will be freed from the evils of this world only by performing this one real work.
+The accomplishment of this work – of yagya – is action, and Arjun is urged to perform it well, in a spirit of detachment.
+This action cannot be accomplished without disinterest in the world and its objects.

-So conduct of yagya is action.
-But another question that now arises is what this worthwhile act of yagya is?
-It is only in Chapter 4 that it is clarified what that yagya is-the doing of which is action.
-It is evident from this that it is Sri Krishn’s way that he first describes the characteristic features of the subject he has to elucidate in order to create a respectful attitude towards it, then points out the precautions that have to be observed in the course of its performance, and only finally expounds main principle.
-Before we proceed, let us recall what Sri Krishn has said of another aspect of action: that it is a prescribed ordained conduct and that what is usually done in its name is not true action.
+So, the performance of yagya is action.
+But another question now arises: what exactly is this worthwhile act of yagya?
+It is only in Chapter 4 that Shri Krishn clarifies what that yagya is – whose performance constitutes true action.
+From this it becomes evident that Shri Krishn’s method is to first describe the essential characteristics of the subject he wishes to elucidate, so as to inspire reverence for it; then to indicate the precautions to be observed in its practice; and only thereafter to expound the principal doctrine.
+Before proceeding further, let us recall another aspect of action that Shri Krishn has already mentioned: that it is a prescribed, ordained conduct, and that what is commonly done in its name is not true action at all.

-The term “action” was first used in Chapter 2.
-Its characteristic traits as well as the precautions needed for it were pointed out.
-But the nature of this action has remained unspecified.
-In Chapter 3, Sri Krishn has so far said that no one can live without action.
-Since man lives in nature, he must act.
-Nevertheless there are people who restrain their sense organs by use of force, but whose minds are still occupied with objects of the senses.
-Such people are arrogant and their efforts are vain.
+The term ‘action’ was first introduced in Chapter 2.
+Its characteristic traits, as well as the precautions required in its performance, were described.
+Yet the true nature of this action remained unspecified.
+In Chapter 3, Shri Krishn has thus far taught that no one can live without action.
+Since man lives within nature, he is compelled to act.
+However, there are those who forcibly restrain their sense organs while their minds remain absorbed in sense objects.
+Such people are arrogant, and their efforts are in vain.

-So Arjun is told to restrain his senses to perform the ordained action.
-But the question yet remains: what action should he perform?
+Thus Arjun is instructed to restrain his senses in order to perform the ordained action.
+But the question still remains: what action is he to perform?
 He is told that the accomplishment of yagya is action.
-But according to Sri Krishn, they simply are not what he means by action.
-Whatever other than yagya is done is only a form of worldly bondage, not true action.
-The performance of yagya is the only real action.
+Yet according to Shri Krishn, the other activities commonly regarded as ‘action’ are not what He means.
+Whatever is done apart from yagya is merely a form of worldly bondage, not true action.
+The performance of yagya alone is the real action.

-True that yagya is action; but what is yagya?
-It is only in Chapter 4 that he will elaborate the concept of the action which is fit to be done.
-A proper understanding of this definition of action is the key to our comprehension of the GIta.
+It is true that yagya is action; but what exactly is yagya?
+It is only in Chapter 4 that He elaborates the concept of the action that is fit to be performed.
+A proper understanding of this definition of action is the key to comprehending the Gita.

-All men are engaged in some work or the other, but that is different from true action.
-Some of them do farming, while others are engaged in trade and commerce.
-Some hold positions of power, while others; are just servants.
-Some profess that they are intellectuals, while others earn their living by manual labour.
-Some take up social service, while others serve the country.
-And for all these activities people have also invented contexts of selfishness and selflessness.
-But according to Sri Krishn, they simply are not what he means by action.
-Whatever other than yagya is done is only a form of worldly bondage, not true action.
-The performance of yagya is the only real action.
+All men are engaged in one kind of work or another, but this is different from true action.
+Some cultivate the fields, while others are engaged in trade and commerce.
+Some hold positions of power, while others are servants.
+Some claim to be intellectuals, while others earn their livelihood through manual labour.
+Some devote themselves to social service, while others serve their nation.
+And for all these activities, people have even invented labels such as ‘selfish’ and ‘selfless.’
+But according to Shri Krishn, none of these are what He means by action.
+Whatever is done other than yagya is merely a form of worldly bondage, not true action.
+The performance of yagya alone is the real action.

-In Chapter Four, Sri Krishn has elucidated Yagya in more than a dozen ways which are collectively but a portrayal of the mode that provide access to the Supreme Being.
-In fact all the different form of Yagya are internal processes of contemplation : form of worship that render God manifest and known.
-Yagya is thus the special, ordained means by which a worshipper traverses the path that leads to God.
+In Chapter Four, Shri Krishn has elucidated yagya in more than a dozen forms, which together portray the various modes that provide access to the Supreme Being.
+In truth, all these different forms of yagya are internal processes of contemplation – forms of worship that make God manifest and knowable.
+Yagya is thus the special, ordained means by which a worshiper traverses the path that leads to God.

-In brief, Yogi offer as oblation the functions of all senses and operations of life-breaths to the fire of Yog that is lit up by knowledge of God.
-When restraint is integrated with the Self and the operations of breath and senses are stilled, the current which stimulates passions and the current which propels one towards God merge into the Self.
-The outcome of yagya then emerges as God-realisation, the culmination of this spiritual exercise.
+In brief, yogis offer as oblation the functions of all the senses and the operations of the life-breaths into the fire of Yoga, which is lit by the knowledge of God.
+When restraint becomes integrated with the Self, and the movements of the breath and senses are stilled, the current that arouses passions and the current that propels one toward God merge into the Self.
+The fruit of yagya then reveals itself as God-realization – the culmination of this spiritual discipline.

-As some offer their exhalation to inhalation, others offer their inhaled breath to the exhaled breath, while yet others practise serenity of breath by regulating their incoming and outgoing breath.
+As some offer their exhalation to the inhalation, others offer their inhaled breath to the exhaled breath, while still others practice serenity of breath by regulating the incoming and outgoing breaths.

-Yet others who subsist on strictly regulated breath and offer their breath to breath, and life to life, are all knowers of yagya, and the sins of all who have known yagya are destroyed.’
+Yet others, who subsist on strictly regulated breath and offer breath to breath, and life to life, are all knowers of yagya; and the sins of all who have known yagya are destroyed.

-Yagya is the only exercise that transports one to God the very moment it is complete.
-Do any other work you like if it takes you to God in the same way.
-In fact, all these forms of yagya are but internal processes of contemplation-forms of worship which make God manifest and known.
-Yagya is the special ordained mode that helps the worshipper to traverse the path that leads to God.
-That by which this yagya is accomplished, regulation and serenity of breath, is action.
-The true meaning of “action” is therefore “worship.
+Yagya is the only discipline that transports one to God the very moment it is completed.
+Perform any other work you choose – if it can take you to God in the same way.
+In truth, all these forms of yagya are internal processes of contemplation – modes of worship that make God manifest and knowable.
+Yagya is the special, ordained method that enables the worshiper to traverse the path leading to God.
+That by which this yagya is accomplished – regulation and serenity of breath – is action.
+The true meaning of ‘action,’ therefore, is ‘worship.’

 Bow down in lotus feet of Revered Gurudev for such teaching to me.